Teaching and Learning

 Providing an opportunity to listen to specialist guest lecturers

 Student practical activity, visits and demonstrations will take a variety of forms on farms, at agricultural businesses and in laboratories.
 They form an important part of overall programme provision and help to reinforce and apply the subject principles received in the lecture room.
-You will also be expected to undertake private study as an important learning method within the programme.
+You will also be expected to undertake independent study as an important learning method within the programme.
 This will normally involve reading to explore the breadth and depth of the syllabus, preparation of tutorial/seminar work, preparation of coursework, case study submissions and preparation of major projects.
-The use of the RAU’s e-library is very important for the effective use of private study time.
-Guidance in private study will be given by the post-doctoral teaching fellows.
+The use of the RAU’s e-library is very important for the effective use of independent study time.

 You must also attend face to face seminars and tutorials which allow you to